mbarralo/mbarralo.github.io/_posts/2017-05-04-websocket-events.md

 The external event is fired and the method `event` acts as listener.
 Notice we can even leverage asynchronous behaviour with a simple annotation `@Asynchronous`  because we are using EJB (via `@Singleton`).

-Now all that's left is create a simple client.
+Now all that's left is to create a simple client.

 ***

-### Javascript Client
+### Client

 ```javascript
     var app = angular.module("myApp", []);